Without Prejudice

 Emigration Plans

-Some respondents expressed a desire to leave Russia.
-This is primarily due to the deteriorating social and political situation.
-Many mentioned "red lines" - events (for example, the adoption of the death penalty law) that could finally push them to emigrate.
+Some respondents expressed a desire to leave Russia, primarily due to the deteriorating social and political situation.
+Many cited "red lines" - specific breaking points (for example, the introduction of the death penalty law) that could finally push them to emigrate.

 Difficulties of leaving

-Those who stayed mentioned financial and family obstacles, as well as hope for an improvement in the situation.
+Those who remain in Russia mentioned financial and family obstacles, as well as hope for an improvement in the situation.
 Some respondents continue to live with a minimal planning horizon, not daring to move permanently.

 Conclusion

-The study demonstrates a profound transformation of public opinion and the psychological state of Russians in the context of the ongoing conflict.
+The research reveals a profound shift in public opinion and the psychological state of Russians amidst the ongoing conflict.

-It is unique in that it captures not only a critique of existing structures, but also a continuing demand for change, for a new type of leader and for a clear future.
+It is unique in capturing not only critiques of existing structures, but also a continuing demand for change, a new type of leader, and a clear vision for the future.

 This site was made on Tilda — a website builder that helps to create a website without any code